What is the mailing address for students?

 The Federal Educational Rights and Privacy Act is a federal law which protects the privacy of student educational records.
 This gives parents certain rights regarding their child’s educational records.
 It is important for parents to realize, however, that these rights transfer to the student once he turns eighteen or attends a school beyond high school.
 This means that, without written permission from your student, you will probably not have access to his/her academic records – including his grades.
-It also means that, without that written permission, faculty members and administrators of the College are legally prohibited from discussing your child’s progress with you.
+It also means that, without that written permission, faculty members and administrators of the College are will not discuss your child’s progress with you.

 Our advice is to cultivate an open relationship with your son or daughter so that they will share their academic progress with you.
-Grades are available to students online, and they can also file a Grade Authorization Form in the Registrar’s Office each semester if they wish to have their grades mailed home.
+They can also give you access to their “Self Service Account”, the online site where all of their records are stored.

 How large are Maryville College classes?

 The faculty/student ratio is 12/1 and the average class size is 20.
 Some freshman classes are a bit larger while others smaller.
-For example, First Year Seminar 120 classes have 15 students while Composition 110 classes and language classes typically have 20 students.
-Some other classes have as many as 30 students.
+Composition classes typically have 20 students, while others may have as many as 30.
 Students find that as they progress in their major, the classes become smaller.
 Maryville prides itself on strong relationships between faculty and students, and our small class sizes support this.

 How can a student get help if they're struggling with academics or a certain class?

-If a student is struggling in a class, she should schedule an office meeting with the professor.
+If a student is struggling in a class, he/she should schedule an office meeting with the professor.
 They can discuss academic challenges, note-taking and test-preparation strategies, and tutoring opportunities.

 What are the advising and academic support services on campus?